FrazerChard/frazerchard.github.io/README.md

 **DESCRIPTION**
 - Starknet contract can message L1 using the send_message_to_L1() function containing the arguments `to_address`, `payload_size` and `payload`.
 - This can be recieved by calling the L1 Starkent contract function `consumeMessageFromL2()` from the addressed specified in the `to_address` above containing the arguments `from_address` (L2 address) and `payload`.
+- If the message is not valid, the transaction will fail.

 ```javascript
 // Declare this file as a StarkNet contract.